-Livingstone Museum is the oldest museum in Zambia and has on exhibit interesting items.
+Livingstone Museum is the oldest of the Zambian Museums and has on exhibit interesting items.
 Among these are the local traditional fire guns used for witchcraft, traditional aero plane, local mappings depicting the entire Livingstone City and many more.

 By definition, a museum is typically a permanent institution open to the public and in the service of society.
 It exists for the purpose of preserving, interpreting, protecting and managing of historical relics and the country’s heritage.
-Livingstone Museum fits that description excellently.
+The Museum in Livingstone fits that description excellently.